InternationalTradeAdministration/developer-best-practices/README.md

 - Team standard Salesforce development environment: WebStorm w/ Illuminated Cloud
   - Licenses are provided for both
-  - You are free to use a different IDE/editor as long as it doesn't interfere with the repository's you contribute to, e.g. add extra/unwanted spaces, are able to modify the metadata you need to work on, etc.
+  - You are free to use a different IDE/editor as long as it doesn't interfere with the repositories you contribute to, e.g. add extra/unwanted spaces, are able to modify the metadata you need to work on, etc.
     - Many people prefer to use Intellij w/ Illuminated Cloud but the company doesn't supply licenses for Intellij at this time
   - Does not apply to git.
 Use whatever git client you feel most comfortable with.
+    - However, WebStorm has an included git client should be sufficient for anyone's needs.

 - You should always bulkify your code and be aware of your governor usage
-  - You might find yourself in a situation that requires you to go against this practice.
+  - You might find yourself in a situation that makes it difficult to completely avoid queries/DMLs nested in a loop.
 If you think you've found such a situation, please point it out during a code review.
 ```java
 // 10 SOQLs/ 10 DMLs
 for(Integer i = 0; i < 10; i++){